Programme Content

 OR

-Holders of Higher Diploma (HD) or Associate Degree (AD) or equivalent qualification in a relevant Design area awarded by a recognised institution will also be considered.
+Holders of Higher Diploma (HD) or Associate Degree (AD) or equivalent qualification in relevant areas awarded by a recognised institution will also be considered.

 English Proficiency Requirements